lynarvi/Chicago-Data/README.md

          $ o3tmean2  : num  3.18 1.75 10.79 14.3 20.66 ...
          $ no2tmean2 : num  25.3 29.4 25.3 31.4 26.8 ...

-- We also want to extract the rows where **pm25tmean2 is greater than 30 and temperature is greater than 80 degrees Fahrenheit**.
+- We can place an arbitrary complex logical sequence inside of ``filter ()``, so we could for example extract the rows where **pm25tmean2 is greater than 30 and temperature is greater than 80 degrees Fahrenheit**.

         data.filter = filter(chicago, pm25tmean2 > 30 & tmpd > 80)
         str(data.filter)